Skip to main content

 Which state should I form my LLC in?

 The internet is full of advice telling you to form in Delaware, Nevada, or Wyoming "to save on taxes."
-For most small businesses, that advice is wrong.
-Here's why and when it actually applies.
+For most small businesses, that advice doesn't hold up.
+Here's why, and when forming elsewhere can actually make sense.

-The "save on taxes" pitch only works if you actually move operations to the lower-tax state.
-Filing paperwork in Delaware doesn't relocate your business.
+The "save on taxes" pitch generally only works if you actually move your business operations to the lower-tax state.
+Filing paperwork elsewhere doesn't relocate your business.

 Wyoming

-• You're a real-estate investor with properties in multiple states (and a Wyoming LLC umbrella).
+• Real-estate investors with properties in multiple states sometimes use a Wyoming LLC as part of a multi-entity structure.

 Delaware

-• You're seeking venture capital.
-VCs almost universally require a Delaware C-Corp (not an LLC).
-If you're forming an LLC, Delaware adds bureaucracy without VC-readiness benefits.
+• If you're seeking venture capital, note that VCs typically require a Delaware C-Corp, not an LLC.
+If you're forming an LLC, Delaware doesn't add VC-readiness by itself.

 Nevada